IP Guidance

 However, this provision shall not apply in a situation where: the inventor(s) of the later invention are identical to the inventor(s) of the earlier invention; or the later applicant(s) is/are identical to the earlier applicant(s) at the application date of the later application.

-This secret prior art rejection may rely on a single reference, and a patentability argument against the cited reference need only to point out a substantial difference between the claims and the cited reference.
-This contrasts with an obviousness-type rejection in that a secret prior art rejection does not require non-obviousness arguments.
+A secret prior art rejection may be based on a single reference.
+To overcome such a rejection, it is sufficient to demonstrate a substantial difference between the claimed invention and the cited reference.
+Unlike an obviousness-type rejection, a secret prior art rejection does not require arguments addressing non-obviousness.

-Considerations Specific to Certain Technical Fields and Claim Types
+Considerations Specific to Certain Technical Fields and Claim Format

-In Japan, computer program inventions are categorized as statutory product inventions under the Patent Act.
-The Guidelines define a program as “a set of numbered instructions given to a computer to make it perform a particular information processing.“ A software invention must be recited in a claim as a combination of multiple functions performed by a computer (Guidelines, Part VII, Chapter 1).
+In Japan, computer program inventions are categorized as statutory invention in the field of product inventions under the Patent Act.
+The Patent Examination Guidelines define a program as “a set of numbered instructions given to a computer to make it perform a particular information processing.“ To meet patentability requirements, a software invention should be described in the claims as a combination of functions performed by a computer.
+(Guidelines, Part VII, Chapter 1).

-The following examples are claim format recommended in the Guidelines.
+The following examples are claim formats recommended in the Guidelines.

 [Example of process claim]